 In summary, the Dr. Energy Saver technician seemed more excited about the importance of making energy efficiency improvements, but did not encourage incremental improvements, and provided less documentation for you to follow up on yourself.
 The GoodCents auditor was professional, but not passionate.
 This is undoubtedly due at least in part to the fact that Dr. Energy Saver was trying to make a sale, while GoodCents was simply performing a service.
 I think Dr. Energy Saver might do a more thorough job if you are prepared to make a significant commitment to improving your home’s energy performance and want a “one stop shop”.
 If you want to make more modest improvements, or do work yourself, GoodCents provides good information on how you can most easily save on energy costs.
 But without the strong sales pitch, and the wind whistling through those holes in your house as the blower door runs at full speed, you might not have as much motivation to make improvements, and miss out on the chance to save money in the long run.

 Now I couldn’t write about energy efficiency improvements without mentioning energy audits.
 I recommend an energy audit before you do ANY kind of renovation.
-One program that helps to identify the “low hanging fruit” for saving energy is the Dominion East Ohio Good Cents program.
-For $50, Building Performance Institute certified professionals come out with specialized equipment to identify the major areas where your home is losing energy.
+One program that helps to identify the “low hanging fruit” for saving energy is the Dominion East Ohio Home Performance with Energy Star program.
+For $25, Building Performance Institute certified professionals come out with specialized equipment to identify the major areas where your home is losing energy.
 The best part is that you can then get a substantial rebate on any work you have done from their list of recommendations, from insulation to a new furnace.